-- (a) An employee shall receive a first paid meal period of one hour as close to the middle of his tour as is practicable. - (b) An employee shall receive a second paid meal period as follows: - (i) In the event an employee assigned to a five (5) day work week remains on duty for a period longer than ten (10) hours, a second paid meal period of forty-five (45) minutes shall be scheduled within a two (2) hour period, commencing with the start of the tenth (10th) hour at the appropriate overtime rate. - (ii) In the event an employee assigned to a four (4) day work week remains on duty for a period longer than twelve (12) hours, a second paid meal period of forty-five (45) minutes shall be scheduled at the end of the twelfth (12th) hour of work at the appropriate overtime rate. - (c) An additional paid meal period of forty-five (45) minutes shall be scheduled after each four (4) hours of work beyond the twelfth (12) hour and shall be paid at the appropriate overtime rate. - (d) The failure to provide an employee with a full length unworked meal period shall result in the payment of a penalty equal to the length of the meal period (e.g., one hour or forty-five (45) minutes) at the appropriate overtime rate. - (e) Employees missing a meal or receiving a late meal period shall be provided (i) \$4.00 for the first meal period specified in (a) above or \$7.50 for the second or subsequent meal periods specified in (b) and/or (c) above.
-No such meal penalty shall be paid if a meal is provided by the Employer. - (f) All amounts paid for meal penalty pursuant to (d) and/or (e) above and/or for non-worked paid meal periods pursuant to (a), (b) and (c), shall be creditable against any state law payments, including penalties or otherwise, applicable for failure to provide meal periods.
+(a) An employee shall receive a first paid meal period of one hour as close to the middle of his tour as is practicable.

+(b) An employee shall receive a second paid meal period as follows:

+(i) In the event an employee assigned to a five (5) day work week remains on duty for a period longer than ten (10) hours, a second paid meal period of forty-five (45) minutes shall be scheduled within a two (2) hour period, commencing with the start of the tenth (10th) hour at the appropriate overtime rate.

+(ii) In the event an employee assigned to a four (4) day work week remains on duty for a period longer than twelve (12) hours, a second paid meal period of forty-five (45) minutes shall be scheduled at the end of the twelfth (12th) hour of work at the appropriate overtime rate.

+(c) An additional paid meal period of forty-five (45) minutes shall be scheduled after each four (4) hours of work beyond the twelfth (12) hour and shall be paid at the appropriate overtime rate.

+(d) The failure to provide an employee with a full length unworked meal period shall result in the payment of a penalty equal to the length of the meal period (e.g., one hour or forty-five (45) minutes) at the appropriate overtime rate.

+(e) Employees missing a meal or receiving a late meal period shall be provided \$7.50 for a first missed or late meal period and \$10.00 for any additional missed or late meal period in the same shift.
+No such meal penalty shall be paid if a meal is provided by the Employer.

+(f) All amounts paid for meal penalty pursuant to (d) and/or (e) above and/or for nonworked paid meal periods pursuant to (a), (b) and (c), shall be creditable against any state law payments, including penalties or otherwise, applicable for failure to provide meal periods.
 All such payments required by state law, past and present, shall be considered to have been paid or satisfied by virtue of payments of penalties pursuant to this subsection (d), consistent past practice consistent with (d) and/or payments made for non-worked paid meal periods pursuant to (a), (b) and (c) above.